 The elements I focus on with the actors and designers are kinetic art: body- in-space, direction, rate, energy, control, and movement.
 Every change of direction involves the expanse of energy.
 We create stories literally out of a void: “lights up” on a vacant stage, and once this explosion of storytelling starts, it is vastly important to understand the kinetics of the production or else you will create or fall into a vacuum, and science will tell you that nature abhors a vacuum.
 Audiences abhor a vacuum.

 Control in kinetic art is directly wedded to the character in dramatic art.
 The character is the way he is because of what he must do (his manners) and what he wishes to do (his motives).
-It is imperative, as the director, to know where the script tells us where to look for sources of energy.
-I must carefully gauge all factors in the attraction of masses in order to measure the exact amount of impulse found within the motion to those masses.
+As the director, it is imperative to know where the script tells us where to look for sources of energy.
+I must carefully gauge all factors in the attraction of masses to measure the exact amount of impulse found within those masses' motion.
 The direction is measured by both the total progress of motion; where it begins and where it ends.

-While shaping the production and focusing on kinetics I love working with designers.
-One of the best compliments I have ever received is "I’m a designers’ director".
+While shaping the production and focusing on kinetics, I love working with designers.
+One of the best compliments I have ever received is "I’m a designers’ director."
 I know color theory, material cost, construction, and programming for sound and lights.
-This is helpful in relating my directorial concept, but I know how to step back in order for the designer to excel in their area of expertise.
-In doing so, the designer has artistic freedom and I’m not micromanaging their area.
-Having that restraint and ability to allow for collaboration with designers are when the real possibilities and magic begin to happen.
+This helps relate my directorial concept, but I know how to step back for the designer to excel in their expertise area.
+In doing so, the designer has artistic freedom, and I’m not micromanaging their area.
+Having that restraint and ability to collaborate with designers is when the real possibilities and magic begin to happen.